Turbo Takeaways

-Retirement should be a time when you can live comfortably and relax.
-Yet, 42% of working adults report they’re very worried about their retirement savings.
+While retirement should be a time when you can live comfortably and relax, many Americans worry about their nest eggs.
+In fact, 42% of working adults report they’re worried about their retirement savings.
 Additionally, 59% of workers plan to continue working even in retirement.

 If you’re struggling financially, there are many resources that provide help.
-In this comprehensive guide, we’ve rounded up the best programs offering free government money for seniors so you can find help to pay for housing, food, taxes, healthcare, and other expenses.
+This comprehensive guide highlights the best programs offering free government money for seniors, making it easier to find assistance for housing, food, taxes, healthcare, and other expenses.

 Who Can Get Free Government Money?

-Even though financial assistance for seniors is available through several programs, many miss out because they don’t know if they’re eligible or how to apply.
-These programs are usually available for low-income seniors, so you’ll have to meet an income threshold to qualify.
+Numerous programs offer financial assistance for seniors, but many miss out because they don’t know if they’re eligible or how to apply.
+Most programs are usually available for low-income seniors, so you’ll have to meet an income threshold to qualify.

 Free Money For Seniors Over 65